StackExchange/dnscontrol/docs/_providers/cloudflareapi.md

 }
 ```

+* `accountid` is found in the Cloudflare portal ("Account ID") on any "Website" page.
+Click on any site and you'll see the "Account ID" on the lower right side of the page.
+* `apitoken` is something you must create.
 See [Cloudflare's documentation](https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys) for instructions on how to generate and configure permissions on API tokens.

-A token can be granted rights (authorization to do certain tasks) at a very granular level.
+The token must be granted rights (authorization to do certain tasks) at a very granular level.
 DNSControl requires the token to have the following rights:

 * Read zones (`Zone → Zone → Read`)
 * Edit DNS records (`Zone → DNS → Edit`)